 August 27, 1989: Plaque dedicated to Allie Reynolds.
 Lost to the Orioles 8-5.
 Greg Cadaret started and lost.
 Bob Geren and Don Mattingly homered.

 August 14, 1993: Number 44 retired for Reggie Jackson.
 Beat the Orioles 4-2.
 Domingo Jean started, Paul Assenmacher won in relief.
 No homers -- kind of ironic for a day honoring Reggie.
 But the Yankees got the win, which was appropriate.

 August 25, 1996: Monument dedicated to Mantle, replacing his Plaque.
 Lost to the Oakland Athletics 6-4.
 Andy Pettitte started, but Jeff Nelson lost in relief.
 Darryl Strawberry and Tino Martinez homered.

 August 31, 1997: Plaque dedicated to Don Mattingly, Number 23 retired for him.
 Beat the Montreal Expos 3-2.
-This was the first Monument Park day with an Interleague opponent.
+This was the 1st Monument Park day with an Interleague opponent.
 Pettitte was the winning pitcher.
 Bernie Williams homered.

 July 25, 1998: Plaque dedicated to Mel Allen.
 Lost to the White Sox 6-2.
 Hideki Irabu was the losing pitcher.
 No homers.